 Day 2–3 — Results Consultation

-Once all test results are available — typically within 24–48 hours — you'll sit down with your specialist to review every finding in detail.
-You'll receive a clear explanation of your ovarian reserve, hormonal balance, and any issues identified, along with a personalised recommendation for next steps.
+Once all test results are available, typically within 24–48 hours, a face-to-face consultation covers every finding in detail.
+You receive a clear explanation of your ovarian reserve, hormonal balance, and any issues identified, along with a personalised recommendation for next steps.

 After Your Visit